Gibson, Dunn & Crutcher LLP - The Inside View

 Main areas of work

 Gibson, Dunn & Crutcher is renowned for both its litigation and transactional work.
-Major practice groups include antitrust, appellate litigation, artificial intelligence, betting and gaming, capital markets, class actions, environmental, electronic discovery, information technology, intellectual property, labor & employment, media and entertainment, mergers and acquisitions, privacy, cybersecurity, consumer protection, securities, transnational litigation, and white collar defence, among many more.
+Major, heralded practice groups include antitrust, appellate litigation, artificial intelligence, betting and gaming, capital markets, class actions, environmental, electronic discovery, information technology, intellectual property, labor & employment, media and entertainment, mergers and acquisitions, privacy, cybersecurity, consumer protection, securities, transnational litigation, real estate, business restructuring and reorganization, and white collar defense, among many more.

 Firm profile

-Gibson, Dunn & Crutcher is a full-service global law firm, with over 1,800 lawyers in 20 offices worldwide, including ten offices in major cities throughout the United States and over 300 lawyers in their Abu Dhabi, London, Paris, Munich, Beijing, Brussels, Dubai, Frankfurt, Hong Kong, and Singapore offices.
+Gibson, Dunn & Crutcher is a full-service global law firm, with over 1,9800 lawyers in 21 offices worldwide, including ten offices in major cities throughout the United States and over 500 lawyers in their Abu Dhabi, Beijing, Brussels, Dubai, Frankfurt, Hong Kong, London, Munich, Paris, Riyadh, and Singapore offices.
 The firm is recognized for excellent legal service and its lawyers routinely represent clients in some of the most high-profile litigation matters and complex transactions in the world.

 Recruitment